italia/spid-cie-oidc-docs/docs/en/trust_marks.rst

  - TM AA: **\https://registry.agid.gov.it/oauth_resource/public/**

-The following table defines the <entity_types> that are recognizable inside the SPID and CIE id Federations:
+The following table defines the <trustmark_entity_type> that are recognizable inside the SPID and CIE id Federations:

 .. list-table::